 To give your business a competitive edge, you should always aim to do something unexpected beyond good customer service.
 If you’re a realtor, surprise your clients on their one-year anniversary of living in their home with flowers and a card.
 Or record all of your customers’ birthdays in your CRM and automate birthday emails to be sent out.

-In the case of Burleson Orthodontics, they leveraged Infusionsoft’s pre-set actions to initiate reminders for staff to send greeting cards with thoughtful gifts at key points in treatment.
-For example, after a patient has braces put on, they receive a gift card for a smoothie to help soothe any discomfort.
-And after braces are removed, the patient receives a gift card for a free caramel apple.
+An orthodontist might use automation to initiate reminders for staff to send greeting cards with thoughtful gifts at key points in treatment.
+For example, after a patient has braces put on, they'd receive a gift card for a smoothie to help soothe any discomfort.
+And after braces are removed, the patient would receive a gift card for a free caramel apple.

 You can also implement loyalty programs for your most devoted customers to keep them coming back.